Cash Feasibility Assessment conducted on adult internally displaced people (IDPs) with disabilities in Ukraine in May/June 2022

 Provide a set of recommendations to ensure that persons with disabilities enjoy full access to and equal participation in cash programming

 To do this, the Cash Transfer Feasibility Assessment was structured around five indicators identified as essential dimensions when measuring the overall feasibility of MPC: access, acceptance, appropriateness, cost of living, and protection risks associated with cash programming.
-The report is structured around addressing the overall feasibility of MPC amongst displaced persons with disabilities at national level.
+The report is structured around addressing the overall feasibility of MPC among displaced persons with disabilities at the national level.

 This report has benefited from the valuable contributions and comments of the National Assembly of Persons with Disabilities in Ukraine (NAPD), in particular Larysa Bayda, Pavlo Zhdan, Alla Sotska, and Viktoria Nazarenko, and the European Disability Forum (EDF), in particular Gordon Rattray and Mariya Yasenovska.